 Field of Study – Zoology (N 014)

-A meeting of the Commission for Admission to Doctoral Studies in the Field of Zoology science (N 014) with participation of applicants (motivational interviewing) will be held at the Conference Hall of Nature Research Centre on the 3th of the July (online available too).
+A meeting of the Commission for Admission to Doctoral Studies in the Field of Zoology science (N 014) with participation of applicants (motivational interviewing) will be held at the Conference Hall of Nature Research Centre on 11 September 12 pm (local time) (online available too).
 Motivational interviewing will be conducted on the topic the applicant selected for his/her doctoral studies and thesis; applicants are recommended to deliver a 10 min duration PowerPoint presentation and give a brief review of planned research and scientific achievements.
 The interview and presentation will be evaluated taking into consideration the applicant’s scientific competence (publications, participation in scientific research projects and conferences), motivation in selecting the topic of the thesis, and primary methodological skills.

 Carabid beetles can effectively control the abundance of pests and weed seeds in agroecosystems.
 Their role as biocontrol (BC) agents is especially significant if agricultural practices aim to move towards more environmentally-friendly food production.
 The acceleration of the transition to a sustainable food system is emphasized in the new Farm to Fork Strategy of the EU.
 This EU food system strategy aims to achieve neutral or positive environmental impact, mitigate and adapt to climate change, reverse biodiversity loss, ensure food security and public health, etc. In contrast, conventional agriculture is highly susceptible to climate change (e.g., climatic extremes, such as high temperatures) and applies many synthetic agro-chemicals which both may disrupt carabid beetle efficiency while providing BC service.
 Furthermore, even practices allowed to apply in organic farming might potentially have negative consequences for carabid beetle functioning: for example, polyethylene coverings are used as mulch which can be source of microplastics in agricultural soils.
 These anthropogenic factors (pesticides, high temperatures, microplastics) may act solely as well as interactively to further deteriorate carabid BC service.
 Up to date, such interactive effects (but also individual effects of e.g. microplastics) were not investigated and mechanistic understanding on beneficial predatory arthropods is yet to be revealed.